From topological amplitudes to rescattering dynamics in charmed baryon decays: Introduction

 The theoretical framework for topological amplitudes in $B_{c\overline{3}}\to B_8 P$ decays is established in Ref.~\cite{Wang:2024ztg}.
 However, it is not straightforward to extend the derivation of rescattering amplitudes from topological amplitudes to the $B_{c\overline{3}}\to B_8 P$ decays.
 The chiral Lagrangian for meson-baryon coupling is constructed using (1,1)-rank octet tensors, while the topological amplitudes for $B_{c\overline{3}}\to B_8 P$ decays are constructed using third-rank octet tensors, as each flavor index represents a quark line.
 To connect the chiral Lagrangian at the hadron level with topological diagrams at the quark level, an intermediate bridge between them must be established.
 In Ref.~\cite{Wang:2024ztg}, we constructed the "(1,1)-rank amplitudes" via the (1,1)-rank octet tensors to derive the linear relations between topological amplitudes and the $SU(3)$ irreducible amplitudes.
 The (1,1)-rank amplitudes also enable the study of correlations between topological amplitudes and rescattering dynamics.

 In this work, we generalize the theoretical framework proposed in \cite{Wang:2021rhd,Wang:2022wrb} to charmed baryon decays.
-Possible meson-meson or meson-baryon coupling configurations are constructed from (1,1)-rank amplitudes via tensor contractions.
-Rescattering amplitudes derived from topological amplitudes are consistent with those derived directly from the chiral Lagrangian.
-Isospin sum rules for all isospin systems in $B_{c\overline{3}}\to B_8 P$ decays are checked in terms of $s$- and $t$-channel rescattering amplitudes.
+The possible meson-meson or meson-baryon coupling configurations are constructed via tensor contractions.
+The rescattering amplitudes derived from topological amplitudes are consistent with those derived directly from the chiral Lagrangians.
+The $u$-, $t$-, and $s$-channel long-distance contributions for each (1,1)-rank amplitudes in the $SU(3)_F$ limit are derived through tensor contractions.
+Isospin sum rules for all isospin systems in $B_{c\overline{3}}\to B_8 P$ decays are checked in terms of rescattering amplitudes.
 It is found that the rescattering amplitudes contributing to the quark-loop diagrams are comparable to the ones contributing to the tree diagrams, indicating potential observable $CP$ violation in charmed baryon decays.

 The K\"orner-Pati-Woo (KPW) theorem \cite{Korner:1970xq,Pati:1970fg}, which states that the two quarks produced from the weak vertex are antisymmetric in flavor if both enter the low-lying baryon, is often used to reduce the amplitudes of heavy baryon decays.
 However, the K\"orner-Pati-Woo theorem is found to be inconsistent with rescattering dynamics.
 Furthermore, the proof of the K\"orner-Pati-Woo theorem is questionable when color changes of quarks arising from gluons are considered.
 To test the K\"orner-Pati-Woo theorem, we suggest precisely measuring the branching fraction of the $\Lambda^+_c\to \Sigma^+K^0_S$ mode on Belle (II).